Queen Bee Facts

 The life cycle of a queen honey bee begins with a fertilized egg.
 Tiny female bee larvae are selected and fed copious amounts of rich food by nurse bees.

 This causes the larvae to develop into reproductive females capable of mating.
-(For years, it was believed that a substance called royal jelly was responsible for reproductive development in bees.
+(For years, it was believed that a substance bees make called royal jelly was responsible for reproductive development in bees.
 Today, researchers believe that other food substances are involved in this process too.)

 Approximately 16 days after egg is laid, the new virgins emerge.
 One will survive to rule the colony.
 Mating takes place in mid-air with 12-20 drones from other colonies at drone congregation areas.
 This promotes genetic diversity in the colony population.